emkcloud/livewire-tweak/docs/contents/prefix-core.md

 # Prefix for Livewire

-At the time of writing this code, the Flux package sets assets/routes using absolute paths.
+At the time of writing this code, the Livewire package sets assets/routes using absolute paths.
 This is limiting for my development environment.
 Here's my solution:

 ## Assets Prefix